 During World War II, writer Jack Schwarz, like thousands of people, was unfairly deprived of his freedom.
 While being kept captive, he endured mistreatments, poor living conditions, and hunger.
 In this difficult time, Schwarz never lost hope and decided to find solace in his mind.
 Through constant prayer and meditation, he reached a peaceful mental state in which he was in full control over his body, being able to block out pain and endure his challenging situation.

-Similarly, a positive mindset can be the key to achieve success.
+Similarly, a positive mindset can be the key to achieving success.
 In his 2014 speech, Admiral William H. McRaven opened up about his experience as a Navy Seal trainee.
 He and a group of trainees endured over 8 hours submerged in chilly mud.
 When several men were about to give up, one of them broke into song.
 Suddenly, more and more trainees began singing, encouraging each other to go on.
-In the world of McRaven, “somehow the mud seemed a bit warmer and the wind a little tamer and the dawn not so far away.”
+In McRaven’s words, “somehow the mud seemed a bit warmer and the wind a little tamer and the dawn not so far away.”

 Where “A Healthy Body, Healthy Mind” Comes From

 As exemplified by Schwarz and McRaven’s experiences, your body is affected by what the mind tells it.
-These can be emotional states (happiness, anger, sadness) or real or perceived dangers.
-The body receives the messages that come directly from the mind causing certain physical reactions.
+These can be emotional states (happiness, anger, sadness) or perceived dangers.
+The body receives the messages that come directly from the mind provoking certain physical reactions.

 About 300 years ago, we paid more attention to the mind-body connection as plenty of medicine systems treated the mind and body as a whole.
 From the 17th century onwards, the Western world began seeing the mind and body as two separate entities.
 The body became a vessel, a machine made of independent and replaceable parts, which held no meaningful connection to the mind.
 Luckily, in the 21st century, this view has shifted once more as research continues demonstrating the complex links between the body and the mind and their overall impact on our health.